alhajee/ckan/doc/maintaining/datastore.rst

 Internal structure of the database
 ----------------------------------

 The DataStore is a thin layer on top of a PostgreSQL database.
-Each DataStore resource belongs to a CKAN resource.
-The name of a table in the DataStore is always the resource id of the CKAN resource for the data.
+Each DataStore resource belongs to a FMLD resource.
+The name of a table in the DataStore is always the resource id of the FMLD resource for the data.

 As explained in :ref:`resource-aliases`, a resource can have mnemonic aliases which are stored as views in the database.

 All aliases (views) and resources (tables respectively relations) of the DataStore can be found in a special view called ``_table_metadata``.
-To access the list, open ``http://{YOUR-CKAN-INSTALLATION}/api/3/action/datastore_search?resource_id=_table_metadata``.
+To access the list, open ``http://{YOUR-FMLD-INSTALLATION}/api/3/action/datastore_search?resource_id=_table_metadata``.

 ``_table_metadata`` has the following fields: